golevelup/nestjs/packages/rabbitmq/README.md

   exchange: 'exchange1',
   routingKey: 'rpc',
   payload: {
-    request: 'val'
+    request: 'val',
   },
-  timeout = 10000 // optional timeout for how long the request
+  timeout = 10000, // optional timeout for how long the request
   // should wait before failing if no response is received });
 ```